 In April 2020, we entered into a purchase and sale agreement, or Purchase Agreement, with BX Bodyguard Royalties L.P. (an affiliate of The Blackstone Group Inc.), or Blackstone Royalties, under which Blackstone Royalties acquired 50% of royalties payable, or Royalty Interest, with respect to net sales by MDCO, its affiliates or sublicensees of inclisiran and any other licensed products under the MDCO License Agreement, and 75% of the commercial milestone payments payable under the MDCO License Agreement, together with the Royalty Interest, the Purchased Interest.
 If Blackstone Royalties does not receive payments in respect of the Royalty Interest by December 31, 2029, equaling at least \$1.00 billion, Blackstone Royalties will receive 55% of the Royalty Interest beginning on January 1, 2030.
-In consideration for the sale of the Purchased Interest, Blackstone Royalties paid us \$500.0 million in April 2020 and has an unconditional obligation to pay us an additional \$500.0 million on September 30, 2021, which was recorded as a receivable upon execution of the Purchase Agreement.
+In consideration for the sale of the Purchased Interest, Blackstone Royalties paid us \$500.0 million in April 2020 and \$500.0 million in September 2021.

-We continue to own or control all inclisiran intellectual property rights and are responsible for certain ongoing manufacturing and supply obligations related to the generation of the Purchased Interest.
+We continue to own or control all inclision intellectual property rights and are responsible for certain ongoing manufacturing and supply obligations related to the generation of the Purchased Interest.
 Due to our continuing involvement, we will continue to account for any royalties and commercial milestones due to us under the MDCO License Agreement as revenue on our condensed consolidated statement of operations and comprehensive loss and record the proceeds from this transaction as a liability, net of closing costs, on our condensed consolidated balance sheet.